AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-45049-customer-attribute-is-required-setting-doesnt-work.md

 ---
-title: "ACSD-45049: Customer attribute 'Is required' setting doesn't work as per website scope in Admin"
+title: "ACSD-45049: Customer 'Is required' attribute setting doesn't work as per website scope in Admin"
-description: Apply the ACSD-45049 patch to fix the Adobe Commerce issue where customer "[!UICONTROL Is required]" attribute is not properly overridden as per website scope in Admin.
+description: Apply the ACSD-45049 patch to fix the Adobe Commerce issue where customer "[!UICONTROL Is required]" attribute is not properly overridden as per the website scope in Admin.
 feature: Attributes
 role: Admin, Developer
 ---
 # ACSD-45049: Customer *[!UICONTROL Is required]* attribute setting doesn't work as per website scope in Admin

-The ACSD-45049 patch fixes the issue where the customer "Is required" attribute setting doesn't work properly as per website scope in Admin.
+The ACSD-45049 patch fixes the issue where the customer *[!UICONTROL Is required]* attribute setting doesn't work properly as per the website scope in Admin.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) 1.1.50 is installed.
 The patch ID is ACSD-45049.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions